Olsi Teqja

-Olsi Teqja (born 27 July 1988) is an Albanian professional footballer who plays as a centre-back for Championnat National 2 club Chambly.
+Olsi Teqja (born 27 July 1988) is an Albanian former professional footballer who played as a centre-back.

 Club career

 Bylis Ballsh

 On 22 August 2011, Teqja joined Albanian Superliga side Bylis Ballsh.
 He debuted for the first time in Albanian Superliga with Bylis Ballsh on 10 September 2011, playing full-90 minutes in a 5–2 thrashing of Shkumbini Peqin at Adush Muça Stadium.
 Later, on 17 December 2011, Teqja scored his first Bylis Ballsh goal in a 4–2 home victory against newly promoted side Tomori Berat.
 Bylis Ballsh ended the first part of 2011–12 season in a comfortable 6th place.

 Teqja played his first match for 2012 on 11 February, playing full-90 minutes in a 1–1 away draw against Shkumbini Peqin, receiving a yellow card in the 59th minute.
 On 31 March, he scored against Tirana, which was proved to the lone goal of the match.
 Teqja ended his first season with Bylis with 29 appearances in all competitions, including 17 in league, with Bylis finishing the league in 6th place and reaching the quarter-finals of Albanian Cup.